MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/elemnt-uap3-properties-manual.md

 ---
-Description: Contains opaque XML that represents custom, extension-specific information that is simply stored and not read by the operating system.
+description: Contains opaque XML that represents custom, extension-specific information that is simply stored and not read by the operating system.
 Search.Product: eADQiWindows 10XVcnh
 title: uap3:Properties
 ms.assetid: fbc52f03-8a01-4abe-b8d1-6aa8b02eb958